KahHan19/Neural-Transformer-for-Video-Sign-Language-Generation/README.md

 This is my Research Project: Effectiveness of multi-scaling keypoints for Sign Language Translation

-The dataset can be downloaded is PHOENIX14T dataset: https://www-i6.informatik.rwth-aachen.de/~koller/RWTH-PHOENIX-2014-T/ Due to size constraints: Example data can be found at the ExampleData Foulder
+The dataset can be downloaded is PHOENIX14T dataset: https://www-i6.informatik.rwth-aachen.de/~koller/RWTH-PHOENIX-2014-T/ Due to size constraints: Example data can be found at the ExampleData Foulder.

+# Generated Example
 ![Gif](wetter_wie-aussehen_morgen_28_78.gif)